jorbush/jorbites-notifier/docs/queue.md

 |--------|-------------|
 | `pending` | Notification is waiting in the queue to be processed |
 | `processing` | Notification is currently being processed |

-## Future Improvements

-- **Persistence**: Store the queue in a database to survive service restarts
-- **Retry Mechanism**: Implement automatic retry for failed notifications
-- **Multiple Workers**: Add support for parallel processing with multiple workers
-- **Prioritization**: Add priority levels for different notification types